‘Teen Mom OG’s Catelynn Lowell Opens Up About Her Fears Of Having Baby Number 3

 The young mother has self-medicated with marijuana in the past, using it to curb her anxiety.
 However, her depression and anxiety got so bad at one point that she sought inpatient therapy to help relieve the symptoms.

-Catelynn Lowell explained that she leans on others, including her mother and her husband to help her though the worst of times.
+Catelynn Lowell explained that she leans on others, including her mother and her husband to help her through the worst of times.

 “I told my mom if that ever happens again, my strategy is going to be to tell her I need her help and that I need her to come here and help me.
 I would want her to come here and spend the night.
 People used to dog on me bad, but I don’t think people understood the fact that my panic attacks are paralytic panic attacks, which is where I can not think, I can not function or move or hear any noises.
 I just sit in a ball and cry.
 It’s weird, but I cannot function,” she revealed.